 At its core, MIDI is essentially a computer language.
 It allows for digital music devices to essentially talk to each other and work together to make music.
 These devices could include a Yamaha DX7 Keyboard, a Nord Rack which generates sound but does not have a keyboard, digital audio workstations (or DAWs, like Logic Pro), MIDI controllers (such as an M-Audio Keystation, or the newer Roland A-88 MKII) and software instruments (such as Native Instruments Kontakt or any of the instruments in Arturia’s V Collection, for example).

-MIDI 1.0 has been the standard for a long time.
-With the coming of MIDI 2.0, it’s important to note that MIDI 1.0 is not being replaced.
-What we now have is a series of upgrades to the protocol that increase the connectivity between devices, and provide a deeper level of expression for the performer.
+MIDI 2.0 introduces a wealth of new features that enhance the capabilities of musicians and artists.
+What we now have is a series of upgrades to the MIDI protocol that increase the connectivity between devices, and provide a deeper level of expression for the performer.

 Connections made easy

-With MIDI 1.0, the flow of data only went one way, from the MIDI Out side to the MIDI In side.
+With MIDI 1.0, the flow of byte stream data only went one way, from the MIDI Out side to the MIDI In side.
 So, if, you wanted to use your DX7 with Logic Pro, you would need to connect the MIDI Out of the DX7 to the MIDI In of the Clarett.

 A dialogue between devices